 Young adult readers will find his story richly entertaining as well as informative.

-Cathryn Carroll is Managing Editor at the Publications and Information Dissemination unit of the Laurent Clerc National Deaf Education Center in Washington, DC.
+Cathryn Carroll is the former managing editor of Publications and Information Dissemination at the Laurent Clerc National Deaf Education Center at Gallaudet University in Washington, DC.

 To order by mail, print our Order Form or call: